Kruchy1980/codewars-excercises/Function_&_ Methodes/functions&methodes.md

 21. El new Set() - sets in javascript - El
 22. A sort() - arr.sort() method - A
 23. N toFixed() - number.toFIxed() method - N
+24. M Math.Pi - The value of Pi - M

 # Methodes: